cariad/rolumns/docs/source/cook-book/flat.rst

 The Problem
 -----------

-Say we want to transform this list of objects into a table with *Name* and *Email* columns:
+Say we want to transform this list of records into a table with *Name* and *Email* columns:

 .. code-block:: json